Aaqil-25/ros_ws/README.md

 ## Video Demonstration

-A video demonstrating the building and running of the ROS package, including the launching of the nodes from the terminal, is available at:
+A video demonstrating the building and running of the ROS package, including the launching of the nodes from the terminal, is available at:-

  	https://drive.google.com/file/d/1_nqbWMQXQoI0ozgSerSH4irqSETlYjm6/view?usp=drive_link